Derived Mackey functors and $C_{p^n}$-equivariant cohomology: The Picard group of genuine - -modules

 \section{The Picard group of genuine $\Cyclic_{p^n}$-$\ZZ$-modules}

-In this section, we prove \Cref{intro.thm.Pic.of.gen.Cpn.Z.mods}: namely, we use our symmetric monoidal stratification of $\Mod^{\gen \Cyclic_{p^n}}_\ZZ$ (as described in \Cref{section.stratn.of.gen.Cpn.Z.mods}) to compute its Picard group (under the assumption that $p$ is odd).
+In this section, we prove the first part of \Cref{intro.thm.Pic.of.gen.Cpn.Z.mods}: namely, we use our symmetric monoidal stratification of $\Mod^{\gen \Cyclic_{p^n}}_\ZZ$ (as described in \Cref{section.stratn.of.gen.Cpn.Z.mods}) to compute its Picard group (under the assumption that $p$ is odd).
 In order to help the reader appreciate the flow of the computation, we state its output as quickly as possible as \Cref{thm.picard.group}, and then proceed to unpack it; its proof appears at the end of the section.

 \begin{local} Through \Cref{section.Cpn.eqvrt.cohomology} (i.e.\! for the remainder of the paper except for \Cref{section.homological.algebra}), we assume that the prime $p$ that was fixed in \Cref{notn.fix.prime.and.n.et.al}\Cref{part.fix.prime.and.n} is odd. \end{local}